tmssngr/JSerial/README.md

 * Windows x86
 * Windows x64

 The code is easy to understand, documented and unit tested.
-If you want to contribute, please get in touch if you need help, contributions are really welcome (especially new platforms support !).
+If you want to contribute, please get in touch if you need help.
+Contributions are really welcome (especially new platforms support!).

 # Installation

 You can download the latest available JAR, including all-supported platforms on the [releases](https://github.com/thibautd/JSerial/releases) page.

 If you want to build from source, you will need gradle.
-Simply run ``gradle installDist`` in the ``JSerial`` directory to generate a jar file.
+Simply run `gradle installDist` in the `JSerial` directory to generate a jar file.

-Please note that JSerial uses [JNA](https://github.com/java-native-access/jna) (Java Native Access) to make native functions calls.
+Please note that JSerial requires [JNA](https://github.com/java-native-access/jna) (Java Native Access) to make native functions calls.

-**Windows Users :** The native DLL has been compiled with Visual Studio 2015, so you needto install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145) !
-Don't forget to install it, else it will not work.
+**Windows Users :** The native DLL has been compiled with Visual Studio 2015, so you need to install [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145)!
+Don't forget to install it, otherwise it will not work.

 # Features